 The Renand Foundation believes that education is key.
 There is no free public education in Haiti.
 With the average income less than two dollars a day, access to education is nearly impossible.

-The Renand Foundation believes that education is the key to lifting the next generation out of poverty.
-Before there was no public education in Haiti, access to education, even for the poorest children in the community, is a key focus of ours.
-Hundreds of our supporters provide small monthly donations that provide for modest tuition, books, supplies and uniforms to educate children who would otherwise have no opportunity for an education.
+So, at the Renand Foundation, access to education for the poorest children is our key focus.
+Hundreds of our supporters provide small monthly donations that provide for tuition, books, supplies and uniforms to children who would otherwise have no opportunity for an education.

 The two schools operated by the Renand Foundation now provide classroom learning to over 700 of Haiti’s poorest children.
 The schools are staffed with teachers, administrators, and tutors who provide education to children from kindergarten through 6th grade.
 Unlike most rural schools where classes are taught in Creole, these children are also taught in English and French—which we believe will create greater opportunity for them in the future.
 Through our lunch program each student is provided with a meal — often, the only meal they will receive that day.